-Many of times the cause of a stocks premarket volume is due to a news catalyst.
-Sometimes a stock will gap up on a technical breakout without news.
+Many times the cause of a stock’s premarket volume is due to a news catalyst.
+However, sometimes a stock will gap up on a technical breakout without news.

 Be careful trading stocks that are gaping up without a news catalyst.
-It’s ok to trade them but make sure that you have your proper trading risk management strategies in place.
+It’s ok to trade them but ensure proper trading risk management strategies.
 Be careful of the g&g strategy when this happens.

 Benzinga is our breaking news tool of choice.
-Make sure to enter "bullishbears25” (all lowercase) at checkout to receive your 25% discount!
+Enter “bullishbears25” (all lowercase) at checkout to receive your 25% discount!

 How Do You Know If a Stock Will Gap Up?

 The best way to know if a stock will gap up is to use a stock scanner.
 I suggest you scan the premarket each morning for stocks with a minimum gap-up of 3% and a premarket volume of 100,000+.
 Then, filter and look for any stocks that have a news catalyst.
 Why?
 Stocks with premarket volume and a news catalyst have a good chance of gapping up at open!

 The stock goes from red on the day to green, hence the term red to green.
 You could also use gaps as an options trading strategy as well.

 When a stock goes red to green, it’s a potential sign that it may continue a move upwards.
 So traders pay close attention to red-to-green moves.

 In the g&g strategy picture above, you’ll see that $TOUR gaped up at the open with no premarket volume.
 There was a tiny little gray hammer right before the open, but other than that, nothing.